Inver Stone

 Time frame Location Use

-Up to 1715 Outside ancient shebeen Lifting stone and weight measurement
+Around 1715 Outside ancient shebeen Lifting stone and weight measurement

-1760 - 1820 Outside Stables of Inver Inn Used to measure Boll of meal
+1760 - 1820 Outside stables of Inver Inn Used to measure Boll of meal

-1820 - beginning of 20th century Outside Stables of Inver Inn Lifting stone, no longer used as a weight measurement
+1820 - beginning of 20th century Outside stables of Inver Inn Lifting stone, no longer used as a weight measurement

 20th century - 2020 Outside Inver Cottage Lifting stone

-Timeline of the Inver Stone (adapted from Peter Martin’s research)
+Timeline of the Inver Stone (adapted from Peter Martin’s research).

 Location